Student Misconduct

 • Additional information is required in order to make the above determination.

-The Governance Team are the determining authority as to whether an allegation falls within scope of these Regulations and under which, if any, definition of student misconduct.
+The Legal and Compliance Team are the determining authority as to whether an allegation falls within scope of these Regulations and under which, if any, definition of student misconduct.
 Explanations of the differences between the definitions and, the subsequent processes followed, including timescale, can be reviewed within the Student Misconduct Regulations.